Previous Posts

 • 2010-41: A Brief History of “recent” Time – Part3

 ORIGINALLY POSTED 3rd October 2010 16,162 views on developerworks 2000-2007 The “Virtual” Storage – SAN Virtualization Appliance Years First of all thanks again for all the feedback regarding this series of posts, great that people are enjoying a bit of a history lesson, or even a reminder into your own histories!
-So where was I… [Read More]
+So where was I… The Hursley team was in a bit of flux around the end of the last century, we’d been masters of our own destiny in a way with the 7133 and SSa products and seen close to $B revenues as a result of our efforts.
+With… [Read More]

 • 2010-39: A Brief History of “recent” Time – Part2

 ORIGINALLY POSTED 23rd September 2010 11,998 views on developerworks The “Shark” and FC-AL Years – 1998-present Last time I briefly covered the Hursley Storage team’s work on the 7133 – Serial Storage Architecture products.
 Thanks for all the emails about this, and I’m glad people still remember it – fondly?!
-Those screwdrivers – and Martin, [Read More]
+Those screwdrivers – and Martin, i think most of the screwdrivers were multi-coloured, its the single coloured ones that are rare 🙂 In the mid 90’s our counterparts in Tucson were working on what was then known as CPSS (Common Parts Storage Sub-system) which became also know as “Shark” and… [Read More]

 2010-39: A Brief History of “recent” Time – Part2